Likoma & Chizumulu Island Travel Guide Facts, History, Things to do, Accommodation, and getting there

 The urinary tract or the intestines may be infected.
 Symptoms include abdominal pain, diarrhea, bloody stool, or blood in the urine.

 Those who have been infected for a long time may experience liver damage, kidney failure, infertility, or bladder cancer.
-In children, it may cause poor growth and learning difficulty.
+In children, it may cause poor growth and learning difficulties.

 All these might seem scary, but actually bilharzia is a very remote danger to the well-informed tourist.
-First of all, bilharzia is very easy to treat – be sure to buy one of the two drugs available, praziquantel or oxamniquine, available at any Malawian pharmacy, also on Likoma.
+First of all, bilharzia is very easy to treat – be sure to buy one of the two drugs available, praziquantel or oxamniquine, at any Malawian pharmacy, including Likoma.

 ATM and Card Payment in Likoma and Chizumulu

-There’s no ATM on Likoma Island, needless to say in Chizumulu.
-Most of the lodges will accept card payment but that is prone to connectivity problems.
-Small shops and vendors only accept Kwatcha so bring some.
+There’s no ATM on Likoma Island, needless to say, in Chizumulu.
+Most lodges accept card payments, but connectivity can be an issue.
+Small shops and vendors only accept Kwatcha, so bring some.